 The Group's global headquarters remain in central London to suit the diverse needs of the various businesses within the Group.
-The London offices can accommodate sales presentations and client demonstrations for all of our businesses, as well as serving as a facility for training courses.

 Our executive management team comprises highly capable managers within sales, finance and operations.
-The team has evolved largely out of the acquired/merged businesses, to become an effective operation, able to deliver across their respective geographical client base.
+The team has evolved to become an effective operation, able to deliver across their respective geographical client base.
 Their combined experience covers both large and medium sized entities and includes: systems integration, consulting, business development, sales, classroom and e-learning, digital transformation, financial control and operating in a public company environment.
-Our executive directors are experienced in mergers and acquisitions, business integration and business improvement.
+Our executive team are experienced in mergers and acquisitions, business integration and business improvement.

-Our business continues to be managed through two geographical segments to maximize our ability to communicate and to deliver our full range of products and expertise to our clients' budget decision makers across the diverse territories and time zones in which we operate.
-These two segments reflect the management responsibility and accounting arrangements used to manage and report upon the performance of the business.
-The Group's chief operating decision maker remains the Executive Chairman who reviews and considers these reports at the formal board meetings.
+Our business is managed through three business segments to maximize our ability to communicate and to deliver our full range of products and expertise to our key clients' decision makers across the diverse territories and time zones in which we operate.
+These three segments reflect the management responsibility and accounting arrangements used to manage and report upon the performance of the business.